ettoremiglioranza1012/DRCS/README.md

 - **iot_flink_job/, satellite_flink_job/, social_flink_job/**: Apache Flink jobs responsible for consuming, enriching, and processing IoT, satellite, and social media streams in real time.

-- **meteo_data/**: Contains raw and processed meteorological datasets in CSV format used for both analytics and model training.
+- **meteo_data/**: Includes historical weather data with fire risk labels for model training (meteo_totrain) and forecasted data for making predictions (meteo_forecast).
+All files are in CSV format.

 - **meteo_data_loader/**: A lightweight component for loading official weather forecast data into the system.
 Includes a Dockerfile and requirements.